Alberta Highway 2: Southern Alberta

-Foothills
+Rocky Mountain Foothills

-Highway 2 begins at the United States border, as the two lane U.S. Route 89 crosses into Canada at Carway.
+Alberta's Highway 2 begins at the United States border, as the two-lane U.S. Route 89 crosses into Canada at Carway, Alberta.
 The road proceeds north through the Rocky Mountain Foothills to a brief concurrency with Highway 501, before bisecting the town of Cardston.
 At the north end of town, the highway enters Blood Indian Reserve No. 148 and Highway 5 splits west to Waterton Lakes National Park; it is briefly concurrent with Highway 2 before splitting east to cross the St. Mary River en route to Magrath and Lethbridge.
 Highway 2 continues north to another short concurrency with Highway 505 during which it crosses the Waterton River to Stand Off, continuing across the Belly River to Fort Macleod in the Municipal District of Willow Creek.

 Less than 1 km before meeting Highway 3 southeast of Fort Macleod, Highway 2 becomes a divided highway.
-Highway 3 splits east to Lethbridge, and the combined Highways 2 and 3 turn due west through town as a divided highway at a speed limit of 50 kph, where Highway 2 assumes its CANMEX Corridor designation.
-West of town, the highways diverge at an interchange; Highway 3 continues west as the Crowsnest Highway to Pincher Creek and British Columbia, and Highway 2 turns north across the Oldman River as a divided highway.
+Highway 3 splits east to Lethbridge, and the combined Highways 2 and 3 turn due west through town as a divided highway at a speed limit of 50 km/h, where Highway 2 assumes its CANMEX Corridor designation.
+West of town, the highways diverge at an interchange; Highway 3 continues west as the Crowsnest Highway to Pincher Creek and British Columbia, and Highway 2 turns north across the Oldman River as a four-lane, divided highway.
 It continues approximately 25 km north to Granum from which Highway 519 splits to the east.
 In tandem with Highway 23, Highway 519 is often used by CANAMEX traffic to bypass Fort Macleod.
-Further north on Highway 2, the towns of Claresholm and Nanton are each bisected at a reduced speed limit of 50 kph.
+Further north on Highway 2, the towns of Claresholm and Nanton are each bisected at a reduced speed limit of 50 km/h.
 The highway is concurrent with Highway 533 for its brief distance through Nanton.

 North of Nanton, the highway continues into the Foothills County to a major junction with Highways 23 and 2A at High River, after which it veers northwest to cross the Highwood River.
 On the other side of the river, a second interchange provides access to Okotoks via Highways 7 and 2A, and Highway 2 continues north across the Sheep River to De Winton where Highway 2A splits into southwest Calgary as Macleod Trail, and Highway 2 veers northeast toward the Bow River valley and southeast Calgary.